 - Your choice on “Rotate logfiles” – rotating has one file per trip.
 This can be onerous if you take a lot of trips.

 - Customize your dashboard as you desire 😀

 - From the real time information screen, keep swiping from the right to get to an empty page

 - If no empty page, go to the top level menu, general preferences, number of dashboard screens, increase

 - Back on your dashboard screen, sprocket in bottom left, layout settings, toggle edit layout mode

 - Now every time you touch the screen, adds a new display element.

-- Select what to add and type!
+- Select what to add and type of display!